H2OKing89/shelfr/docs/cli/AUDIT_REPORT.md

-# CLI Audit Report — MAMFast
+# CLI Audit Report — shelfr

 **Date**: December 2025
-**Scope**: Comprehensive audit of `mamfast` CLI structure, consistency, and usability **Status**: ✅ P0-P3 Complete — Full Typer/Rich migration with all enhancements
+**Scope**: Comprehensive audit of `shelfr` CLI structure, consistency, and usability **Status**: ✅ P0-P3 Complete — Full Typer/Rich migration with all enhancements

 ---

 ## Executive Summary

-The MAMFast CLI has been **migrated from argparse to Typer** with full Rich integration for a modern, beautiful command-line experience.
+The shelfr CLI has been **migrated from argparse to Typer** with full Rich integration for a modern, beautiful command-line experience.
 The audit identified several consistency issues that have been addressed.

 ### Major Changes ✓